 I recently had services installed.
-What can I expect my first bill to look like?
+When can I expect my first bill?

 The first page of your billing statement lists your Billing Date (the date the bill generated), Due Date, and Total Amount Due.
 You’ll also see your Blue Ridge account number listed in red.

-The second page of your billing statement (and third, if applicable) is broken into three sections:
+The second page of your billing statement (and third, if applicable) is broken into multiple sections:

 - Any beginning balance or past due balance, any previous payments or credits applied, and any prorated amount from changes since the previous bill.
 You’ll see a Total Balance at Billing Date.